COVID-19: Employment advice for people living with HIV

 It is also worth considering if you have other health conditions which may increase your risk of severe illness from COVID-19.

 This will particularly impact those whose jobs necessarily involve a degree of social contact.
-People who choose to stay at home, as result of the increased risk to them, will be eligible for Statutory Sick Pay [‘SSP’] even if they are not personally unwell.
+People who need to stay at home, as result of the increased risk to them, ought to be eligible for Statutory Sick Pay [‘SSP’] even if they are not personally unwell.
 SSP is paid at a rate of £94.25 per week.
 You may also request that you are given a temporary leave of absence covered by a new government scheme (see ‘what should my employer be doing for me?’ below).

 Should I speak to my employer?